 Why did working class voters choose a selfish, thin-skinned, petulant, lying, narcissistic, boastful, megalomaniac for president?
 With the 2018 midterms around the corner, and prospective Democratic candidates already eyeing the 2020 race, the answer is important because it will influence how Democrats campaign.
 One explanation focuses on economic hardship.
 The working class fell for Trump’s […]

 Robert Reich discusses his book, “The Common Good”, at a Politics and Prose event at Sixth and I historic synagogue in Washington, DC on 2/22/18.
 Robert B. Reich has been one of America’s leading political thinkers since he served as Bill Clinton’s Secretary of Labor, for which Time Magazine named him one of the ten […]

 Robert Reich invites you to join his class on wealth and inequality in America.
 The topic for the first lecture is the 3 elements of social change.
-Listen to the audio version of this article

 The evidence is in: The biggest beneficiaries of the Trump-Republican tax plan are shareholders.
 Bank of America Brian Moynihan has said that “most of the benefits” from the tax cuts “will flow to the bottom-line through dividends and share buybacks over time.”
 Exactly.
 Dividends and share buybacks boost share prices.
 And that’s all corporate America wants to […]